 It’s just smart to take good care of your skin.

-The need to protect your skin from the sun has become very clear over the years, supported by several studies linking overexposure to the sun with skin cancer.
-The harmful ultraviolet rays from both the sun and indoor tanning “sunlamps” can cause many other complications besides skin cancer – such as eye problems, a weakened immune system, age spots, wrinkles, and leathery skin.
+The need to protect your skin from the sun has become obvious over the years, supported by several studies linking overexposure to the sun with skin cancer.
+In addition, the harmful ultraviolet rays from both the sun and indoor tanning “sunlamps” can cause many other complications besides skin cancer – such as eye problems, a weakened immune system, age spots, wrinkles, and leathery skin.

 How to protect your skin